-It’s easier to approach a workout when you know what you want to achieve and a basic knowledge of your body lets you understand how best to reach your goals.
+It’s easier to approach a workout when you know what you want to achieve, and a basic knowledge of your body lets you understand how best to reach your goals.
 Different training methods will give you different results.
-If you want to burn fat then you need to tailor your workout in a different way than if you want to build flexibility, for example.
+If you want to burn fat, then you need to tailor your workout in a different way than if you want to improve flexibility, for example.

-If you want to benefit from EPOC fat burning then you need to put the effort in first.
-Much as all of us would love to blast through calories while sitting at our desks – I’m sorry to say that just isn’t going to happen.
-And, one of the reasons you may not of heard of EPOC before is because only certain types of exercise trigger it.
+If you want to benefit from EPOC fat-burning, then you need to put the effort in first.
+Even though all of us would love to blast through calories while sitting at our desks, I’m sorry to say that just isn’t going to happen.
+And one of the reasons you may not have heard of EPOC before is because only certain types of exercise trigger it.

 A good static cycling class provides an aerobic zone workout combined with spurts of fast anaerobic work.
 Spinning classes are low impact and you can control the intensity of your personal workout

 Lifting weights and strength training puts stress on your muscles, especially when lifting to gain muscle using slow and controlled movements.
 Your body will require energy to repair itself after a hard weights session.